gisewaltzer/budget-tracker-PWA/README.md

 ## Usage
-The user will be able to add expenses and deposits to their budget with or without a connection.
+The user will be able to add expenses and deposits with or without a connection.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)